Corinne Lepage: Biography

-Lepage was born into a bourgeois Jewish family in Boulogne-Billancourt, in the department of Hauts-de-Seine.
-She attended Sciences Po in Paris, where she obtained her law diploma; she started practising law in 1975.
+Lepage was born in 1951 into a Jewish family in Boulogne-Billancourt, in the department of Hauts-de-Seine.
+She attended Sciences Po in Paris, where she obtained her law diploma and began practising law in 1975.
 At the same time, she was appointed Maître de conférences (the equivalent of a university lecturer), and later a Professor at Sciences-Po and Panthéon-Assas University from 1982 to 1986, and then at the Université de Paris at Val-deMarne from 1984 to 1990.
 She has taught at the Université de Paris at St.-Quentin-en-Yvelines since 2005.
 She is married and the mother of two children.

 Huglo-Lepage

-As a young lawyer, Corinne Lepage married Christian Huglo in 1983 and joined the latter's law firm, the first one specialising in environmental rights.
+As a young lawyer, Lepage married Christian Huglo in 1983 and joined the latter's law firm, the first one specialising in environmental rights.
 In 1987 she joined the Conseil de l'Ordre des avocats.

-In 1978, during the Amoco Cadiz disaster, when an American oil tanker caused a huge oil spill that ravaged the coast of Brittany, Lepage's law firm sided with the local authorities of Finistère and the Côtes-du-Nord against the American oil company Amoco.

-After a 15-year-long trial, Lepage's firm and the local authorities were vindicated, a precedent was thus established giving greater protection to individuals, towns and regions victim of serious pollution.
+In 1978, during the Amoco Cadiz disaster, when an American oil tanker caused a huge oil spill near the coast of Brittany, Lepage's law firm sided with the local authorities of Finistère and the Côtes-du-Nord against the American oil company Amoco.
+After a 15-year-long trial, Lepage's firm and the local authorities won, setting a precedent and giving greater protection to individuals, towns and regions victim of serious pollution.

 She then worked on many cases concerning the environment, along with local associations, groups, companies or local government.
-Since 2006 Lepage has sided with the victims of the MV Erika oil spill of 12 December 1999 against Total among others.
-Since 2010 she supports the "Movement for the Rights and the Respect of Future Generations".
+Since 2006, Lepage has sided with the victims of the MV Erika oil spill of 12 December 1999 against Total among others.
+Since 2010, she supports the "Movement for the Rights and the Respect of Future Generations".
 She also works as a lawyer for the Association of the Victims of the Floods of La Faute-sur-Mere in wake of Hurricane Xynthia.